 In this story you will learn something you have never heard before.
 It is about the very basic bodily functions we exercise every day - eating and elimination.
 Eating - ok, you are very careful what you eat.
 You read books, watch TV shows on healthy nutrition, eat organic or vegetarian.
 But how about elimination?
 I know what you say - there is nothing to talk about, it is a simple body process.
 And, probably, like most people, you feel unconfortable talking about it.
-Well, what if I tell you that you've been doing it wrong the very begining?
+Well, what if I tell you that you've been doing it wrong from the very begining?
 Do not believe me?
-Well, take the time to read this and you will understand what I mean.
+Well, take the time to read this and understand what I mean.
 And, please, before you start reading, consider it might be true.
 I myself healed a life long constipation and hemmoroids just by switching to the proper squat elimination position nature designed us for.
-I was so excited that I started a website dedicated to educate people about the benefits of natural squatting for elimination.
+The results were so positive that I started a website dedicated to educate people about the benefits of natural squatting for elimination.
 Believe it or not, through the years I've had many feedbacks from people who recovered from "uncurable" crohn disease, hemmoroids and other toilet related ailments after they followed my advice and switched to squat toilet at home.

 So this is what I am going to share with you now.
 I will show you how you can convert yours too.

 Step 1: Here's How the Step Board Looks Like

 This is basically the step board.
 I cut it from a piece of playwood I found near a construction site - they use them for making the shuttering.
 On the second picture you see it from below - the front legs support it, the rest lies on the toilet.
 The small blocks on the back keep it from moving back and forth.
 On the tip of the legs I put some rubber.

 Step 2: Here It Is Mounted on the Toilet